-Note this is a second QSO (W6CIS worked twice).
-F shows c.w. to phone contacts which count double.

-I hereby state that in this contest I have not operated my transmitter outside any of the frequency bands specified on my station license, and also that the score and points set forth in the above summary is correct and true.
+Note this is a second QSO (V&GUS worked twice).
+F shows c.w. to phone contacts which could double.
+I hereby state that in this contest I have not operated my transmitter outside any of the frequency bands specified on my station licence, and also that the score and points set forth in the above summary is correct and true.
 Also please note this score in our affiliated-club S.S. contest as well as in general participation record.
+Signature Call Name of Club Secretary's address Address Club Member [] Prospective Club Member []